-Oplopanax devil’s club is found from Alaska down to the northern-most Canadian states and into Washington, Oregon, Idaho and Montana.
+Oplopanax devil’s club is found from Alaska down through the western-most Canadian provinces and into Washington, Oregon, Idaho and Montana.
 It is also found in the Great Lakes area.
-The plant is well armored with spines of many different sizes decorating the stems and even undersides of leaves.
+The plant is well armored, with spines of many different sizes decorating the stems and even undersides of leaves.

 Devil’s Club Plant Uses

-As already mentioned, it has medicinal properties but it has also been used for fishing lures, charcoal and to make tattoo ink.
+Devil’s club has medicinal properties, but it’s also been known to be used for fishing lures, charcoal, and to make tattoo ink.
 Other uses include deodorant and lice control.

 No devil’s club information would be complete without mentioning some of its traditional uses.
 Tribal medicine indicates that the plant was used to treat colds, arthritis, digestive tract issues, ulcers, and even diabetes.
 It was also used to combat tuberculosis and as a purgative.

 Is devil’s club poisonous?
 All of the literature that I have read states it is used as a medicine but no mention is made of its toxicity.
 The plant is certainly safe to have in the landscape, but it does have fairly wicked spines, so ensure it is out of the reach of small children and pets.